Fish Preserves in an Autoclave

 - bay leaf – 1 pc.

-Wash jars and lids, cut the fish into small pieces (approximately 80 g each), and place pepper and bay leaves at the bottom of the jars.
-Mix the fish pieces with salt, place them in the jar (leaving space before the lid), and top with oil.
-Seal the jars and start sterilization in the autoclave.
+Wash the jars and lids, cut the fish into small pieces (about 80 g each), place pepper and bay leaves on the bottom of the jars.
+Mix the fish pieces with salt, place them in the jar (do not forget the gap before the lid), and pour oil on top.
+Then seal the jars, place them in the autoclave, and begin sterilization.

-Another recipe for fish in oil in an autoclave offers a richer flavor profile.
-For this, you need the following components:
+Another recipe for fish preserves in oil in an autoclave offers a richer flavor profile.
+For it you will need the following components:

 - river fish – 1 kg;